Marketplace

 Select your list

-To use a list from a different site, enter the Site URL first, then select the list.
+To use a list from a different site, enter the Site URL first, then pick the list — changing Site URL clears the current list selection.

 Choose your layout